 Infection prevention is always important for maintaining the safety of healthcare workers and their patients.

-In an outbreak setting, it becomes all the more critical.
+In an outbreak setting it becomes more critical.

 Proper management of reusable medical devices is central in preventing transmission between patients and from patients to healthcare workers.